 And so we moved our wine glasses to join our own faux family.
 Over dinner, we exchanged stories about travels, holidays and mishpucha (Yiddish for family).

 The unofficial Rabbi at our seder at sea

 A handsome Italian chef, Nicolai Pareti, who hailed from Rimini in the Emilia Romagna region of Italy, did an impressive job of preparing the new-to-him foods that were so familiar to his guests.
 His multinational crew of servers didn’t know what to make of the chopped liver, gefilte fish with horseradish and matzo that preceded the main course of roasted chicken or baked cod with sweet carrots (tzimmes), green peas and potatoes.

 The dinner ended with desserts of chocolate honey torte, carrot cake and macaroons.
 The delicious meal was so filled with warmth and bittersweet reminders of the past that I didn’t have the chutzpah to tell the chef that his matzo balls were a bit heavy.
 (Even reform Jews are reluctant to share the secret of adding seltzer to the mix of matzo meal and rendered chicken fat to lighten them.)

 In one of the last readings from the Haggadah, our mock rabbi read, “As we gathered together to celebrate this Seder tonight, may we be worthy to celebrate again in freedom next year.”

 Ironically, our ship was on its way from Valencia, Spain to the port at Marseille, France.
 In 1943, as part of Action Tiger during the Second World War, more than 4,000 Jews were held captive in detention camps here before they were sent to gas chambers in Poland, another stark reminder of why traditions like Passover can’t be forgotten.

-[This article previously appeared in the Philadelphia Inquirer & The Huffington Post in March, 2012]
+[This article previously appeared in the Philadelphia Inquirer & The Huffington Post]